Quickstart

 Transitive Dependencies

-While we try our best to avoid transitive dependency conflicts (changing package names, for example), you may have to resolve it manually by configuring Gradle.
-Please open a new chat if you have an issue with the dependency resolution regarding our SDK.
+While we try our best to prevent transitive dependency conflicts, such as changing package names, there may be cases where you need to resolve it manually by configuring Gradle.
+Please open a new chat if you encounter any issue related to the dependency resolution with our SDK.

 Proguard (optional)